Three Week Best of Alaska Itinerary

 Southeast

-Most Southeast Alaska communities are on islands, so travel takes place almost exclusively by sea or air.
-Ferries work more like a bus line than a cruise, stopping at each community for just long enough to load and unload passengers, cargo, and cars.
+Most Southeast Alaska communities are on islands or separated from the mainland by road-less mountains, so travel takes place almost exclusively by sea or air.
+Ferries work more like a long-distance bus line than a cruise, stopping at each community for just long enough to load and unload passengers, cargo, and cars.
+But they don’t always come at the same time of day.
+Sometimes they’ll even come or go from port in the wee hours of the night, and in some communities the ferry may visit only a couple of times a week.

-That means that if you choose to disembark, you’re committed to staying for at least a couple of days until the next ferry comes through.
+That means that if you choose to disembark, you’re committed to staying for at least a couple of days until the next ferry comes through—or hopping on a plane for the next leg of your trip.
 With that in mind, the following itinerary features more air travel.
-(Unlike ferries, the planes come and go at regular intervals.)
+Unlike ferries, the planes come and go at predictable times of day.

 Day 1

-Arrive by flight (or ferry) to Ketchikan, the first port of call for seagoing visitors to Alaska.
-Ketchikan has the highest concentration of standing totem poles of any community in the state, so spend half a day exploring the many parks and museums where they stand.
-Top the day off with a two-hour flightseeing trip to stupendous Misty Fjords National Monument (or, if you don’t like small planes, go fishing or take the only snorkeling tour in Alaska), then end your day with a stroll along picturesque Creek Street, where the historic buildings stand on stilts over a creek that flows right through downtown Ketchikan.
+Arrive by flight (or ferry) to Ketchikan, often the first port of call for seagoing visitors to Alaska.
+Ketchikan has the highest concentration of standing totem poles of any community in the state, so spend at least half a day exploring the many parks and museums that feature these works of art.
+Top the day off with a 2-hour flightseeing trip to stupendous Misty Fjords National Monument, or if you don’t like small planes, go fishing or take the only snorkeling tour in Alaska.
+Then end your day with a stroll along picturesque Creek Street, where the historic buildings stand on stilts over a creek that flows right through downtown Ketchikan.
 Turn in early for a good night’s sleep.

 Day 2